bowhan/piPipes/README.md

 6. To wrap bash scripts for multi-threading, **piper** utilizes `ParaFly` from [Trinity](http://trinityrnaseq.sourceforge.net/). **piper** also learns the `touch` trick for job resuming from [Trinity](http://trinityrnaseq.sourceforge.net/).

-7. To determine the version of FastQ, **piper** uses a modified version of `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/).
+7. To determine the version of FastQ, **piper** uses `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/).
+We have modified it in a way that the program exits as soon as the version of FastQ has been determined.
+The modified code can be found in the `bin` folder.

-8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) with slight modification on `intersectBed.cpp` to accommodate a special BED format used in the pipeline.
-It ships with the modified source code, as well as statically compiled binary renamed as `bedtools_piper` to avoid confusion with the real one.
+8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) to assign alignments to different genomic annotations.
+In small RNA pipeline, we made a slightly modification on `intersectBed.cpp` to accommodate a special BED format used in the pipeline.
+The modified code can be found in the `src/third_party` folder.
+A statically compiled binary, which has been renamed as `bedtools_piper` to avoid confusion with the original one, can be found in the `bin`.

 ***
 ### C/C++
-**piper ships with statically compiled linux x86_64 binaries for its own C++ codes and all the other tools written in C/C++.
+**piper** ships with statically compiled linux x86_64 binaries for its own C++ codes and all the other tools written in C/C++.
 Ideally, the users don't need to do any compiling.
 But if the static versions do not work in your system, please install them and move the binaries to the `bin`.
-For BEDtools, please install the one in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper`** For your convenience, the source codes of all C/C++ tools have been included as tar ball.
+For BEDtools, please install the one in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper` For your convenience, the source codes of all C/C++ tools have been included as tar ball.
 Some of piper C++ codes utilizes *C++11* features and *Boost* libraries.
 It is recommended to install relatively new [GCC](http://gcc.gnu.org/) and [Boost](http://www.boost.org/users/download/) if compiling needs to be done.
 ***
 ### Python/Cython
 **For MACS[8] and HTSeq-count[13], the users will need to install them and make them available in the `$PATH`.**
 *We cannot find a good way to ship the ready-to-use Cython code.
 Without `htseq-count`, `piper rna/deg/cage` won't be able to make transcripts/transposon counting using genomic coordinates.
 But it will still perform other functions of the pipeline as well as quantification using Cufflinks and eXpress.
-Without `macs2`, `piper chip/chip2` won't work at all*
+Without `macs2`, `piper chip/chip2` won't work at all*.
 ***
 ### R
 For R packages that are unavailable in the user's system, the installation is performed in the `piper install` process.
 They will be installed in the same directory as the pipeline in case the user doesn't have write permission in the R installation directory.